How groups sped up client learning and gave us new insights even after more than a decade of teaching

-Third, you must have an instructor that can manage the learning process the way a conductor guides an orchestra.
-The instructor must create an environment in which all this happens and do what is necessary to maintain it so that everyone can play beautiful music.
+Third, you must have an instructor who can manage the learning process the way a conductor guides an orchestra.
+The instructor must create an environment where all this happens and do what is necessary to maintain it so that everyone can play beautiful music.

 Is it possible to have a wonderful group learning environment without an instructor?

 Maybe.
 Can an orchestra play without a conductor?
 Yes.
-Especially, if each member decides to take responsibility for the functioning of the group as the Orpheus Orchestra does.
-However, it’s easier for group members to focus solely on learning when a good instructor is guiding it.
+Especially if each member decides to take responsibility for the functioning of the group as the Orpheus Orchestra does.
+However, it’s easier for group members to focus solely on learning when a good instructor guides it.

 Can’t I learn on my own?

 Yes, and learning on your own can be a wonderful thing.
 If you find great learning materials and are diligent, you can figure out how to do just about anything without having a group beside you.

 However, solo learning is not nearly as energizing as learning with a great group.

 All your experimentation is on your own, you miss out on the dozens of experiments that will be conducted in a shortened time-frame when you learn in a group.
 You make your own mistakes and learn from them, but you don’t get to learn from the many mistakes of others.
 As a result, learning is far slower.